zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-binary-vector.md

 ### Perform similarity search{#perform-similarity-search}

-Similarity search is one of the core features of Milvus, allowing you to quickly find data that is most similar to a query vector based on the distance between vectors.
+Similarity search is one of the core features of Zilliz Cloud clusters, allowing you to quickly find data that is most similar to a query vector based on the distance between vectors.
 To perform a similarity search using binary vectors, prepare the query vector and search parameters, then call the `search` method.

 During search operations, binary vectors must also be provided in the form of a byte array.
 Ensure that the dimensionality of the query vector matches the dimension specified when defining `dim` and that every 8 boolean values are converted into 1 byte.